SpanShu96/SpanShu96.github.io/_pages/about.md

 Contact Information
 ------
-Please feel free to contact the following email if you have any interest or problem regarding my research.
+Please feel free to contact my email: ```shu.honglin.167 at s.kyushu-u.ac.jp``` if you have any interest or problem regarding my research.
-* Email: shu.honglin.167 at s.kyushu-u.ac.jp